 [3] – After Upgrade refers to a subset of the data where the chlorination system was upgraded and operational from 3/1/2016 onwards.

 Data in Table 2-1 are summarized by mean and standard deviation to provide insight into sample spreads.
 Plant performance may have changed during the 4-year period of data provided.
 Notable periods include the Period of Performance – a 12-month period during which the facility targeted the proposed TRC limit (0.53 mg/L) while maintaining required bacterial effluent concentrations, and the Post-Chlorination Upgrade – a period after new chlorination system upgrades were constructed and fully operational.
-Due to these distinct operational periods, three facets of statistics are provided for this dataset summarizing information from:
+Due to these operational periods, three facets of statistics are provided for this dataset summarizing information from:

 Entire dataset (1/1/2015 - 4/30/2019)